travelaudience/kubernetes-nexus/docs/admin/configuring-nexus-proxy.md

 "_Allow_" for the authentication process to succeed.
 This consent screen may continue to pop-up from time to time.

-**Note:** A Google log-in page may appear before the abovementioned consent screen.
+**ATTENTION:** A Google log-in page may appear before the abovementioned consent screen.
 One must use their organization credentials to log-in before proceeding.

 ## Using Command-Line Tools